CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 IoT devices can be present in institutions because they are brought by employees or external, for.
 For example, smartwatches or wearables.
 In many institutions but also IoT devices are procured and operated, z.
 For example, devices such as fire, gas, and other alarms, coffee machines, or building control elements such as cameras and HVAC (Heating, Ventilation, and Air Conditioning).

-In general, a distinction can be made between directly addressable IoT devices and IoT devices that require a central control unit.
+In general, a distinction can be made between directly addressable IoT devices and IoT devices, which require a central control unit.
 Directly addressable devices are usually connected to a data network with their own IP address and can act autonomously or managed by a central control unit.
 But there are also IoT devices that only communicate directly with control units, eg. B. over wireless networks such as Bluetooth or ZigBee, and thus not directly connected to data networks.
 The range of these radio links can, if provided, be increased by a separate, meshed network, with each device establishing a radio link with each device.

 ### 1.2 Objective